ansys/pyansys-dev-guide/doc/source/content_writing/content_how_tos/index.rst

 changes to the main codebase.
 Each PR undergoes a thorough review before it can be approved and subsequently merged into the codebase.

-Content writers typically contribute to the codebase in one of two ways:
+Content contributors typically contribute to the codebase for a PyAnsys library in one of two ways:

 - By reviewing PRs created by fellow contributors
 - By creating PRs that add to or improve the documentation

-Additionally, content writers can create issues and discussions on the **Issues** page and **Discussions** page of a library's GitHub repository.
+Additionally, content contributors can create issues on the **Issues** page of a library's GitHub repository.
+If the repository has a **Discussions** page, they can use it to start a discussion on this library.
+Otherwise, you can post questions, share ideas, and get community feedback on the `Discussions <https://discuss.ansys.com/>`_ on the Ansys Developer portal.

 .. toctree::
    :maxdepth: 3